noarfarber/CV/README.md

 **Pophams Bakery** (July 2019-January 2020)
 Baker

-* Developed new recipes for “Bake for Syria” fundraiser by researching, testing and trialling, selling 600 units over a month
+* Developed new recipes for the “Bake for Syria” fundraiser by researching, testing and trialling, selling 600 units over a month
-* Managed daily production of bread and pastries by following precise methods and techniques within a tight schedule to ensure the maintenance of highest-quality products
+* Managed daily production of bread and pastries by following precise methods and techniques within a tight schedule to ensure the maintenance of the highest-quality products
 * Co-launched the bakery’s second branch by collaborating with a team of 6 bakers, setting work methodologies, processes and recipes to fit the venue, leading to a successful launch within the deadline

 **Violet Cakes** (April 2017-June 2019)